GoogleCloudPlatform/apigee-samples/mtls-northbound/README.md

 ### Update Target HTTPS Proxy for "lenient" security
 ```
 gcloud compute target-https-proxies import ${TARGET_PROXY} \
   --global \
   --source=${TARGET_PROXY}-lenient.yaml  \
   --quiet
 ```

-Wait a couple minutes for the configuration to propogate and test the API again.\
+Wait a couple minutes for the configuration to propagate and test the API again.\
-You may see the following error before the configuration is complete.
+You may see one of the following errors before the configuration is complete.
 ```
 curl: (56) Failure when receiving data from the peer
+curl: (56) Recv failure: Connection reset by peer
+curl: (52) Empty reply from server
 ```
 When complete, notice the 400 and the custom header details in the response.\
-Notice the value of "x-client-cert-chain-verified" is false, we use that in a condition to execute the Rasie Fault policy. \
+Notice the value of "x-client-cert-chain-verified" is false, we use that in a condition to execute the RaiseFault policy. \
 The value in "x-client-cert-error" indicates the type of error. \
 The possible errors can be found [here](https://cloud.google.com/load-balancing/docs/https/https-logging-monitoring#failure-messages).
 ```